nix-community/nixago/docs/src/contributing/design.md

-# Nixago Design
+# Design

-When contributing to Nixago, it's important to understand the general design priciples that guide its development.
+When contributing to Nixago, it's important to understand the general design principles that guide its development.
 This section provides details on how the library is structured and introduces the basic concepts required to effectively contribute to it.